Let’s Place It!

 A place is more than a space, it’s where people feel a deep connection to and have a sense of belonging – you’re drawn to it and want to spend time there.
 It’s welcoming, enjoyable, and safe for groups of all ages, incomes, and lifestyles.

-Placemaking is the process of using the community’s vision, aspirations, needs, and wishes to create places people will enjoy and feel connected to.
-Placemaking can be a small initiative like adding planters with flowers to spruce up an area or a large initiative like updating old bylaws to have a place-based approach.
+Placemaking is the process of using the community’s vision, aspirations, needs, and wishes to create places to which people will enjoy and feel connected.
+Placemaking can be a small initiative, like adding planters with flowers to spruce up an area, or a large initiative, like updating old bylaws to have a place-based approach.

 Examples of Placemaking in Fort Saskatchewan: